Cruise ships are still scrambling for safe harbor - Local News 8

 The Zaandam was sailing a South American voyage that departed Buenos Aires, Argentina, on March 7 and was originally supposed to conclude in San Antonio, Chile, on March 21.

-Influenza-like symptoms have been reported by 138 people on board — 53 guests and 85 crew members.
+Influenza-like symptoms have been reported by 73 guests and 116 crew members.

 Four guests on board Zaandam have passed away, the cruise line confirmed on Friday.